tozd/go-errors/README.md

 - [cockroachdb/errors](https://github.com/cockroachdb/errors) – Go errors
   with every possible feature you might ever need in your large project.
-  This package aims to stay lean and be more or less just a drop-in replacement for core Go errors, but with stack traces (and few utility functions for common cases).
+  This package aims to stay lean and be more or less just a drop-in replacement for core Go errors and archived `github.com/pkg/errors`, but with stack traces (and few utility functions for common cases).

 ## GitHub mirror